cosmos/ethermint/docs/core/store.md

 Cosmos SDK MultiStore is used in most Ethermint modules such as bank, governance and staking.
 The synchronization of this store on the network is taken care of by [Tendermint](https://github.com/tendermint/tendermint).

-Different store prefix(store key) will be assigned to each Ethermint module since they all implement the cosmos-sdk MultiStore interface.
+A unique store prefix(also referred to as the store key) will be assigned to each Ethermint module since they all implement the cosmos-sdk MultiStore interface.
 Cosmos MultiStore can be accessed by `sdk.Context` expect `ethermint/evm` module.

-For `evm` module, Ethermint creates a type called `CommitStateDB` which implements `ethvm.StateDB` from go-ethereum lib, and it aims to be compatible with ethereum EVM transactions.
+For `evm` module, Ethermint creates a type called `CommitStateDB` which implements `ethvm.StateDB` interface from go-ethereum, and it aims to be compatible with ethereum EVM transactions.

 ## Database